Mango-Cats/tagabaybay/README.md

 ```

 Although there are linguistic descriptions and rules for phonetic nativization
-`[1]`, there is currently no computational approach for generating such
+`[1]`, there is currently no software capable of automatically generating phonetic
-nativizations.
-This project aims to address that gap.
+nativizations of English loanwords.
+This gap limits Taglish language processing,
+downstream NLP tasks, and broader computational work involving Philippine languages.

 ### Algorithm